SMSpp-Project/MCFLemonSolver/README.md

 - The [LEMON PROJECT](https://lemon.cs.elte.hu/trac/lemon), currently contained
-  in this repository: do not download the LEMON Project from their site if there aren't new realeses, for the reasons discussed above, but use what is provided as "functional" in this repository.
+  in this repository: do not download the LEMON Project from their site if there aren't new releases, for the reasons discussed above, but use what is provided as "functional" in this repository.